 1999: The King's University College (left COPPUL in 2016)

 2000: Malaspina University-College (later re-named Vancouver Island University), Okanagan University College, and University College of the Cariboo (later re-named Thompson Rivers University)

 2002: University College of the Fraser Valley, Concordia University College of Alberta, and Augustana University College

 2012: MacEwan University

-The membership complement is currently 22 university libraries in the provinces of Manitoba, Saskatchewan, Alberta, and British Columbia.
+The membership is composed of university libraries in the provinces of Manitoba, Saskatchewan, Alberta, and British Columbia.

 In part due to the increasing emphasis within COPPUL on consortial acquisition of electronic resources and the need to enter into legal license agreements for those, the members applied for and were granted incorporation as a non-profit society under the Canada Corporations Act, effective May 24, 2000.
 Incorporation was registered with the name: The Council of Prairie and Pacific University Libraries.

 In 2013, COPPUL revised its by-laws and changed its governance structure to conform with the revised Canada Not-for-Profit Corporations Act.
 A smaller, streamlined Board of Directors has been in place from October 2013 to the present.